 So I lifted up the white sheet that was over him.
 His shirt had been cut open, the bloody shreds clinging to his ribcage.
 I didn’t want to see because I didn’t want to process it.
 I moved the sheet down to his waist and pulled the belt away from his stomach, the stillness of his body shocking.

 Behind me, beeps and buzzes, in the room and in the yawn of hospital corridors just outside the door.

-The bright red shocked me and first thought was is he bleeding down there?
+The bright red shocked me and my first thought was, Is he bleeding down there?
 Did they miss something?
 Is that why he’s dead?

 Behind me, someone knocked on the door.
 Mrs. Jacobs, are you okay in there?

 I pinched the waistband and pulled it up and out of his pants.
 The fabric was slippery under my fingers so I had to hook it and pull it out.
-The knock came again but I ignored it, as before and pulled until it was clear.
+The knock came again but I ignored it as before and pulled until it was clear what I was seeing.

 Junior was wearing the red silk boxers!